A phase field model of Cahn-Hilliard type for tumour growth with mechanical effects and damage: Proof of the existence theorem

-\item [] \textit{Weakly lower semi-continuity.} All terms are convex and continuous in the strong topology and therefore weakly lower semi-continuous (see \cite[][Corollary 3.9, p.
+\item [] \textit{Weakly lower semicontinuity.} All terms are convex and continuous in the strong topology and, therefore, weakly lower semicontinuous (see \cite[][Corollary 3.9, p.
 61]{brezis2011}). \end{itemize} We note that it exists $C \in \RR$ such that $\inf_{W^{1,p}} \mathcal{F}_{\tau,k} < C$, so we can suppose without loss of generality that $\mathcal{F}_{\tau,k}(z_j) < C$ for every $j$.
-Thanks to coercivity, it trivially follows that $\{ z_j\}_j$ is bounded in $W^{1,p}$; so there exists a sub-sequence (that we do not relabel) and a $\zk \in W^{1,p}$ such that $z_j \rightharpoonup \zk$ in $W^{1,p}$.
-From weakly lower semi-continuity we get that:
+Thanks to coercivity, it trivially follows that $\{ z_j\}_j$ is bounded in $W^{1,p}$.
+Thus, there exists a subsequence that we do not relabel and a $\zk \in W^{1,p}$ such that $z_j \rightharpoonup \zk$ in $W^{1,p}$.
+From weakly lower semicontinuity, we get that:

 so $\zk$ is a minimizer for $\mathcal{F}_{\tau,k}$.
 To conclude, we observe that $\mathcal{F}_{\tau,k}$ is Fréchet differentiable, so the minimum $\zk$ satisfies the following associated Euler-Lagrange equation